Shivam010/TicTacToe/README.md

 The base of the project is the script, set of codes written in JavaSript and jQuery, to make a move according to the user.
 The game make use of Min-Max Algorithm and the base conditions of the game.

 # Contributing
 Changes and improvements are more than welcome!

 Feel free to fork and open a pull request.

-Please make your changes in a specific branch and request to pull into master!
+And Please make your changes in a specific branch and request to pull into master!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.

 # License
 Tic Tac Toe is licensed under the [MIT license.](https://github.com/Shivam010/TicTacToe/blob/master/LICENSE)